-Through readings, lectures, written assignments and group discussions and activities, COMS 201 will introduce students to the interdisciplinary field of communications.
-Recognizing that communication is integral to all human activities and interactions, this course explores elements of communication studies that appeal to scholars from a variety of academic disciplines.
+By the end of this course, through readings, lectures, written assignments and group discussions and activities, COMS 201 students should be able to

+- view communication studies as an interdisciplinary field. - recognize that communication is integral to all human activities and interactions, - explore elements of communication studies that appeal to scholars from a variety of academic disciplines - evaluate the changing focus of the study of communication in different eras. - assess their own interests in the field of communication and media studies.

-Through an overview of the key concepts, methodological traditions, and major theoretical currents of the field, students will have an opportunity to experience the cutting-edge diversity that defines communication studies.
+Through an overview of the key concepts, methodological traditions, and major theoretical currents of the field, Students will have an opportunity to experience the cutting-edge diversity that defines communication studies.
 In addition, the course will seek to introduce students to the activity of scholarly communication itself by covering some of the basic principles of academic research: finding and using sources, developing original arguments based partly on those of others, and writing papers in the genre of academic research.